sgoyal1012/UdacityNanodegreeSubmissions/EuropeanSoccer_Capstone/Proposal/Scribbe_Notes.md

   - Which is the most predicatble league?
   - Make a predicted league table!
 Have every team play each other and Compare results from coming year as a test data and see positions.
 (Make a web app! ?)

+### From a fan's perspective
+- Model ticket prices, season ticket prices: compare with truth.
+- The pull of star power- real madrid vs barcelona is the most expensive

 ### The probability of an upset?